 A final word on sustainable kid’s clothing

-Regardless of what you’re shopping for ensuring that it is safe and chemical-free for your child is the utmost priority, often times clothing bothers little ones skin and causes irritation especially if they are already suffering from things like eczema.
+Regardless of what you’re shopping for, ensuring it is safe and chemical-free for your child is the utmost priority.
+Often, clothing bothers little ones' skin and irritates them, especially if they are already suffering from eczema.

 This list of clothing is hopefully the only cheat sheet you need for ethical and sustainable children’s clothes.
-If you loved these brands and maybe found something new for your child to wear give this blog a like and share!
+If you loved these brands and maybe found something new for your child to wear, give this blog a like and share!